Accurate as of September 20, 2018

 What is the One-Year Study Abroad Program (SAP) at SILS?

-SILS offers a One-Year Study Abroad Program to international students.
-In this program, the participants from around the world will take courses with regular (4 year) SILS students.
+SILS offers a One-Year Study Abroad Program (SAP) to international students.
+In this program, students from around the world will take classes with our regular (four-year) SILS students.

-SILS offers courses on a wide range of topics including Asian culture, history, society, politics, economy, geography, arts, and literature.
+A wide range of thought-provoking themes and topics, which include Asian culture, history, society, politics, economy, geography, arts, and literature, are offered at SILS.

-Since the majority of the SILS courses are taught in English, our doors are open to those without advanced Japanese language training.
+The majority of the SILS courses are taught in English.
+Thus, our doors are open to all students without advanced Japanese language knowledge.

 Language of Instruction

-- Open courses offered by Open Education Center: Almost all of them are conducted in Japanese.
+- Open courses offered by the Global Education Center: Almost all of them are conducted in Japanese.

-- Open courses offered by other schools: Most of them are conducted in Japanese but some of them are in English.
+- Open courses offered by the other schools: Most of them are conducted in Japanese.
+Some are available in English.

-Students participating in the One-Year Study Abroad Program at SILS are required to take both Japanese Language Courses offered by the Center for Japanese Language and SILS Lecture Courses in each semester.
-All students should fulfill the requirements and follow the rules as follows:
+Students participating in the One-Year Study Abroad Program (SAP) at SILS are required to take SILS Lecture Courses and the Japanese Language Courses offered by the Center for Japanese Language every semester.
+All SAP students are expected to fulfill the following requirements.

 (1) Length of study

-＊Note：Students are encouraged to apply for the full-year (Fall and Spring Semester) program.
+Note：Students are strongly encouraged to apply for a full-year (Fall and Spring Semesters) program.

 Please refer to this website.

-SILS consists of seven clusters (groups of courses).
+SILS offers seven thematic clusters (groups of courses).